typescript-cheatsheets/react/docs/basic/getting-started/function-components.md

 );
 ```

-However, the general consensus today is that `React.FunctionComponent` (or the shorthand `React.FC`) is [discouraged](https://github.com/facebook/create-react-app/pull/8177).
+However, the general consensus today is that `React.FunctionComponent` (or the shorthand `React.FC`) is not needed.
+If you're still using React 17 or TypeScript lower than 5.1, it is even [discouraged](https://github.com/facebook/create-react-app/pull/8177).
 This is a nuanced opinion of course, but if you agree and want to remove `React.FC` from your codebase, you can use [this jscodeshift codemod](https://github.com/gndelia/codemod-replace-react-fc-typescript).

 Some differences from the "normal function" version: